Subscription-Based Model

 Learn how the subscription licensing model works in the Digibee Integration Platform

 The Subscription-Based Model is the most commonly used licensing model in the Digibee Integration Platform.
-It is based on a basic license unit called a Pipeline Subscription, which provides access to the platform’s infrastructure, support, and customer success services.
+It is based on a basic licensing unit called Pipeline Subscription, which grants access to the Platform’s infrastructure, support, and customer success services.

-This model is ideal for organizations that understand their integration needs and can plan their capacity requirements in advance.
+This model is ideal for organizations that have a clear understanding of their integration needs and can plan their capacity requirements in advance.

 A Pipeline Subscription includes Runtime Units (RTUs), which are used to scale pipelines either: